wendoxx/wendoxx/README.md

 # Greetings, humans!
-My name is Wendel, and i love programming, music, and football (I'm a Fluminense fan).
+My name is Wendel, and i love programming and music (i love heavy metal).

 I'm studying coding because:\
 1 - I want to be rich.\